ekliao/EricLiaoDigitalGarden/src/site/notes/EasyFind.md

 To my disappointment, [[EasyFind\|EasyFind]] does not reliably find text in files as expected.
-I tried to look for a simple fixed string `disqus` in a directory tree of files and it found fewer files than expected.
+I tried to look for a simple fixed string such as `disqus` in a directory tree of files and it found fewer files than expected.
 I have no idea why such a simple search failed.
-In comparison, the tried-and-true [[Text Editors#^81cbb4\|Text Editors#^81cbb4]] (available on Windows only, alas) did fine.
+In comparison, the tried-and-true [[Text Editors#^81cbb4\|EmEditor]] (available on Windows only, alas) did fine.

 </div></div>